xin-looker/donorschoose_thesis/project_write_up.md

 # Donorschoose Thesis Write Up

 ## **Where I got the data**
-The dataset in this analysis was aquired via Kaggle [Data Science For Good](https://www.kaggle.com/donorschoose/io/home)'s challenge.
-This is a transactional dataset that includes all the record of Donorschoose platform users, projects and donations.
+The dataset in this analysis is from Kaggle [Data Science For Good](https://www.kaggle.com/donorschoose/io/home)'s challenge.
+This is a transactional dataset which includes all the record of Donorschoose platform users, projects and donations.

 **Background about Donorschoose**
 Founded in 2000 by a Bronx history teacher, DonorsChoose.org has raised $685 million for America's classrooms.
 Teachers at three-quarters of all the public schools in the U.S. have come to DonorsChoose.org to request what their students need, making DonorsChoose.org the leading platform for supporting public education.